exact-space/react-assignments/photo-gallery/reactjs_photo_gallery_assignment.md

 more data.

 Next to each photo, add a thumbs up icon and a count(initialised to 0).
 Use fontawesome icon for thumbs up.
 On clicking this icon, increase the count.
 The count should be increase as many clicks performed.

+Add necessary css to make the UI looks similar to the image shown.

+Please create a public git repository and push your code.
+Share the link for the repository with us over email.